Plaquette-triplon analysis of magnetic disorder and order in a trimerized spin-1 Kagom\'e antiferromagnet: Results and discussion

 While the non-magnetic TS phase is stable for the nearest-neighbor case of $\Hhat$, it would be nice to know how the second-neighbor interaction, $J^{\prime\prime}$, affects it, or if it generates any magnetic order in the ground state.
-In the classical KHA problem, even an infinitesimal amount of $J^{\prime\prime}$ causes ordering~\cite{Harris1992}.
+For the classical KHA problem, it is well-known that even an infinitesimal amount of $J^{\prime\prime}$ causes ordering~\cite{Harris1992}.